waggle-sensor/summer2020/ng/spencerDailyLog.md

   * Using one "major" transformation (shift, distort, crop, etc.) combined with 1-2 "minor" transformations (RGB shift, noise, blur, etc.)
   * Batch size modified to 64 for reduced processing time per epoch
   * Modified image size to 416x416, after reading that YOLO works better on small objects with higher resolutions
+  * Created 120 augmentations per image
 * Wrote some documentation on using the KAIST scripts

 **Thursday, July 9**

 * Attended scrum meeting
-* Benchmark results from augmented 12-class model ran overnight
+* Benchmarked results from augmented 12-class model ran overnight
   * mAP of 0.75 after 100 epochs
   * Converged after 50 epochs
   * Going to use as a baseline